keikaloustian/web-dev-interview-questions/README.md

 While they both indicate a lack of value, `null` does not occur naturally.
 That is, if a variable has the value `null`, it has been assigned manually.
 On the other hand, `undefined` occurs when trying to access a variable that has been declared but hasn't been assigned a value yet.

 ### What is a callback in JS?
 A callback is a function that is passed as argument to another function.
-They're used to develop asynchronous code.
+They're typically used in asynchronous operations and event handling.

+### What are event capturing and event bubbling?
+When an event occurs, it actually moves down each level from the document root to the target, in what is known as the **capturing phase** (however, only handlers assigned to capture will be triggered).
+The bubbling phase is when the event moves back up the tree from the target to the root.
+Between the two phases is the target phase, on the event target itself.

 ### What is event delegation?

-### What are event capturing and event bubbling?
+Event delegation is a way to handle an event at a higher level in the DOM than the element where it first originated.
+This is possible due to the event bubbling up the tree through the element's ancestors.

 ### What are closures and lexical scoping?
 A closure is the combination of a function bundled together with references to its surrounding state (the lexical environment).
 Whenever a function is defined, it "remembers" the surrounding scope (and any variables that were accessible).
 In nested functions, a closure gives you access to an outer function's scope from an inner function.